 Use Your Data to Control Healthcare Operational Costs

-Suppose for a second that you run a healthcare organization that is able to compile all the data you need, in the way that you need it – then what?
-How do those data actually impact the costs of running a hospital or medical practice?
+Suppose for a second that you run a healthcare organization that is able to compile all the data you need, in the way that you need it - then what?
+How does this data actually impact the costs of running a hospital or medical practice?

 Let's start with staff utilization.
 Clearly, if staffing costs are such a large percentage of operating costs, then the best way to use your staffing dollars efficiently is to make sure you are using your staff efficiently.
 This ties directly into issues - and costs - related to overtime and undertime.